atelier-saulx/based/scripts/README.md

 ```

 **2. Bumping Specific Packages to a Minor Alpha Version**
 This is useful when working on a new feature in a few packages.
+Package names can be scoped as `@based/schema` of not as in `schema`.

 ```bash
 npm run bump -- --packages=protocol,schema --change=minor --tag=alpha